 The reason for that was Brazil’s embarrassment of attacking riches at the time.
 Despite his burgeoning reputation as one of the most accomplished players in the land, the up-and-coming No10 found his path to regular international football blocked by the likes of Tostao, Jairzinho and the peerless Pele.

-It was only when Mario Zagallo came in replace Joao Saldanha as Brazil coach just months before Mexico 1970 got under way that Rivelino became an integral part of the side.
+It was only when Mario Zagallo came in to replace Joao Saldanha as Brazil coach just months before Mexico 1970 got under way that Rivelino became an integral part of the side.
 Changing the formation, Zagallo found a niche for the Corinthians star on the left side of attack, where, sporting the No11 jersey, he linked up to perfection with his no-less talented team-mates.

 The displays A Seleção went on to produce in Mexico have been held up as the epitome of footballing perfection.
 Rivelino made his own special contribution, scoring three goals on Brazil’s triumphant march to their third world title: a thunderous free-kick against Czechoslovakia in their opening game, and pinpoint strikes in the quarter-final meeting with Peru and the semi against Uruguay.

-Finally inheriting the fabled No10 shirt from the retiring Pele, Rivelino would play in two more FIFA World Cup finals, leading the team to an ultimately disappointing fourth place at Germany 1974, and making only fleeting appearances under coach Claudio Coutinho as Brazil took third at Argentina 1978.
+Finally inheriting the fabled No10 shirt from the retiring Pele, Rivelino would play in two more World Cup finals, leading the team to an ultimately disappointing fourth place at Germany 1974, and making only fleeting appearances under coach Claudio Coutinho as Brazil took third at Argentina 1978.

 At club level Rivelino’s status at Corinthians was such that he was dubbed O Reizinho do Parque (The King of the Park), after their home ground Parque Sao Jorge, an allusion to the undisputed king of Brazilian football, Pele.